-When you are living vicariously through your children, the focus is on you: your emotions, what the experience means to you, what you gain from it.
-When your children have good competitions, you feel that you have succeeded.
-When your children have bad competitions, you feel that you have failed.
-With living vicariously through your children, it is all about you.
+When you are living vicariously through your children, the focus is on you—your emotions, what the experience means to you, what you gain from it.
+When your children have good competitions, you feel you have succeeded.
+When your children have bad competitions, you feel you have failed.
+Living vicariously through your children means it is all about you.

 Red Flag #3: Placing Your Happiness on Your Children’s Shoulders

 Imagine the burden.
 Every time your children compete, your happiness is squarely on their shoulders.
 If they succeed, you will be happy.
 If they do poorly, you will be unhappy.
-Imagine the pressure your children will feel when they walk onto the field, course, or court.
+Imagine the pressure your children will feel when they walk onto the field.
 Your happiness is on the line and it is entirely on their shoulders!

-The first red flag that might signal that you are placing your happiness on your children’s shoulders relates to the strength of your emotions compared to theirs.
+The first warning sign that might signal that you are placing your happiness on your children’s shoulders relates to the strength of your emotions compared to theirs.
 Are you more nervous before competitions than your children are, more excited when they succeed, and more disappointed when they don’t perform up to expectations?